vmware-archive/graphite-nozzle/README.md

 ### ContainerMetric

 CPU, RAM and disk usage metrics for app containers will be sent through to StatsD as a Gauge metric.
 Note that ContainerMetric Events will not appear on the Firehose by default (at the moment) so you'll need to run a separate app to generate these.
 There is a sample ContainerMetric-generating app included in the noaa repository [here](https://github.com/cloudfoundry/noaa/tree/master/container_metrics_sample).
 These metrics appear in the Graphite Web UI under `Graphite.stats.gauges.<statsdPrefix>.apps.<appID>.<containerMetric>.<instanceIndex>`.

+### Heartbeat

+Heartbeat Events indicate liveness of the emitter and provide counts of the number of Events processed by the emitter.
+These metrics get sent through to StatsD as Gauge metrics. graphite-nozzle also increments a Counter metric for each component whenever a Heartbeat Event is received.
+These metrics appear in the Graphite Web UI under `Graphite.stats.gauges.<statsdPrefix>.ops.<Origin>.heartbeats.*`.

 ### HTTPStartStop